misdess/ArtistDetails/readme.md

 * The application is built by using [Spring Boot](https://spring.io/projects/spring-boot) and runs with [Jetty server](https://www.eclipse.org/jetty/)
 * It uses [RestTemplate](https://docs.spring.io/spring-android/docs/current/reference/html/rest-template.html) to request external libraries.
-* As the external libraries are very slow, the application keeps its own local caches of *artist*, *covert art* and *description* while it is running.
+* As the external libraries are very slow, the application keeps its own local caches of *artist*, *covert art* and *discogs* while it is running.
 For any request, it checks if an artist identified by \<mbid> exists in the cache otherwise sends a requests to external API's.